-The Company provides its stockholders with the opportunity to cast an annual non-binding, advisory vote on the compensation paid to its Named Executive Officers (a Say-on-Pay'' vote).
-At our 2022 Annual Meeting of Stockholders, approximately 94.6% of the total shares represented and entitled to a Say-on-Pay vote were cast in favor of the proposal.
-Accordingly, the HCMC Committee believes these results affirmed broad stockholder support of our approach to executive compensation and did not make any changes to the executive compensation program for Fiscal 2023 in response to the 2022 Say-on-Pay vote.
+The Company provides its stockholders with the opportunity to cast an annual non-binding, advisory vote on the compensation paid to its Named Executive Officers (a Say-on-Pay" vote).
+At our 2024 Annual Meeting of Stockholders, approximately 97% of the votes cast on the 2024 Say-on-Pay proposal were voted in favor of the proposal.
+Accordingly, the HCMC Committee believes these results affirmed broad stockholder support of our approach to executive compensation and did not make any changes to the executive compensation program for Fiscal 2025 in response to the 2024 Say-on-Pay vote.

 The Company actively engages in discussions with stockholders on an ongoing basis and values the feedback provided by its stockholders on a variety of corporate governance trends, including executive compensation.
-As part of this ongoing dialog, the Company received feedback from stockholders requesting that long-term compensation better incentivize an increased focus on capital efficiency, in addition to profitability.
-As a result of this feedback from stockholders, the HCMC Committee developed the new ROIC performance metric for use in the Fiscal 2024 performance stock unit awards.
-Please refer to "Fiscal 2024 Key Compensation Actions" above for additional information regarding this new performance metric.
-The HCMC Committee intends to continue to consider the results of future say-on-pay votes as well as stockholder feedback when making future compensation decisions for our Named Executive Officers.
+The HCMC Committee intends to continue to consider the results of future Say-on-Pay votes as well as stockholder feedback when making future compensation decisions for our Named Executive Officers.